anh-vumartell/FrontenMentor-Testimonial-Slider/README-template.md

 - Set up html template with appropriate parents and child elements
 - Setting max-width on the container of the page
 - Using flex box and its associated properties such as top, left to position and absolute element
-- Group elements in one <div>
+- Group elements in one div element
-- Write media queries to achieve resposiveness on different devices
+- Write media queries to achieve responsiveness on different devices

 ```html
 ```jsx